lebebr01/pdfsearch/README.md

 ## 2                                                                         a, limitation, to, any, online, experimentation, platform, where, within, subject, variation, we, also, discuss, practical, considfast, iterations, and, testing, many, ideas, can, reap, the, most, erations, to, repeated, measures, design, with, variants, to, the, rewards, crossover, design, to, study, the, carry, over, effect, including, the
 ```

-Note here the use of the `full_names` argument.
-This argument specifies whether the full path to the PDF file should be used (`TRUE`) or if only the file name should be used (`FALSE`; default).
 A few other useful arguments are possible when searching for keywords within multiple PDF files in a directory.
 One is the `recursive` (default is `FALSE`), where if set to `TRUE` will search within subdirectories as well, the default function behavior will not venture into subdirectories.
 Finally, if the directory has many PDF files, testing the function first on a handful of PDF files may be desired.
 The number of PDF files can be limited with the argument `max_search` where a positive integer can be specified indicating the number of PDF files to search.
 For example, is `max_search = 2`, only the first two PDF files will be searched within the directory.

 ### Shiny App
 The package also has a simple Shiny app that can be called using the following command